Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingNonlinearPdes.md

         Vec initial_guess = PetscTools::CreateAndSetVec(mesh.GetNumNodes(), 0.25);

 ```

-'''Optional:''' To use Chaste's Newton solver to solve nonlinear vector equations that are
+ **Optional:** To use Chaste's Newton solver to solve nonlinear vector equations that are
  assembled, rather than the default PETSc nonlinear solvers, we can
 do the following:
 ```cpp
         SimpleNewtonNonlinearSolver newton_solver;
         solver.SetNonlinearSolver(&newton_solver);
 ```

-'''Optional:''' We can also manually set tolerances, and whether to print statistics, with
+ **Optional:** We can also manually set tolerances, and whether to print statistics, with
 this nonlinear vector equation solver
 ```cpp
         newton_solver.SetTolerance(1e-10);
         newton_solver.SetWriteStats();

 ```

-Now call {{{Solve}}}, passing in the initial guess
+Now call `Solve`, passing in the initial guess
 ```cpp
         Vec answer = solver.Solve(initial_guess);

 ```

 Note that we could have got the solver to not use an analytical Jacobian
 and use a numerically-calculated Jacobian instead, by passing in false as a second
 parameter: